Patchouli Rose Complexion Soap Recipe with Essential Oils

-These heart shaped soaps were inspired by a recent melt & pour soap recipe at Soap Queen blog that included both Rose Kaolin Clay and Activated Charcoal for natural color and detoxifying properties.
-I switched the recipe up a bit and used a six cavity heart shaped mold silicone mold for my melt and pour complexion soap recipe.
-I also scented mine with a rosewood blend and patchouli essential oils instead of the much more expensive rose absolute and sandalwood essential oil.
+These heart shaped complexion soap bars were inspired by a recent melt & pour soap recipe at Soap Queen blog that included both Rose Kaolin Clay and Activated Charcoal for natural color and detoxifying properties.
+I switched this melt and pour soap recipe up a bit and used a six cavity heart shaped mold silicone mold for my melt and pour complexion soap recipe.
+I also scented mine with rosewood essential oil and patchouli essential oil instead of the more expensive rose absolute and Australian sandalwood essential oil.
+(If you prefer not use rosewood essential oil for this soap recipe, ho wood essential oil is a suitable substitute.)

 Tools & Supplies: